What is the significance of Chromatography?

 Several different types of chromatography are commonly used in the chemical industry.
 Environmental research laboratories make extensive use of chromatographic techniques while searching for trace amounts of toxins in waste oil, such as PCBs.
 Such techniques are also employed while searching for pesticides such as DDT in groundwater.
 The technique of chromatography is also used by the Environmental Protection Agency in order to check drinking water for its quality and also to monitor the quality of air.
 Pharmaceutical companies are known to use chromatography to both process vast amounts of highly pure products, and also to test the extracted substances for trace contaminants.

-Apart from these applications, it can also be noted that chromatography is also widely used in the fuel industry, the field of biotechnology, and also in certain biochemical processes.
 To learn more about the applications of chromatography and other related concepts such as the different types of chromatography, download BYJU’S – The Learning App!